Section 3321.03 | Parent's obligation to see that child receives instruction.

 (A) Receives a diploma granted by the board of education or other governing authority, successfully completes the curriculum of any high school, or successfully completes the individualized education program developed for the student by any high school pursuant to Chapter 3323. of the Revised Code;

 (B) Receives an age and schooling certificate as provided in section 3331.01 of the Revised Code; or

-(C) Is excused from school under standards adopted by the state board of education pursuant to section 3321.04 of the Revised Code, or if in need of special education, the child is excused from such programs pursuant to section 3321.04 of the Revised Code.
+(C) Is excused from school under standards adopted by the department of education and workforce pursuant to section 3321.04 or exempt pursuant to section 3321.042 of the Revised Code, or if in need of special education, the child is excused from such programs pursuant to section 3321.04 of the Revised Code.